The Oracle NetSuite Adapter enables you to create an integration with a NetSuite application.

 - An out-of-the-box Oracle client application that is automatically installed in Oracle NetSuite.
 This application is preconfigured to automatically allow 100 concurrent requests to Oracle NetSuite, regardless of your license.

 - A preconfigured client ID and client secret that are automatically included, eliminating the need for you to manually specify these values during Oracle NetSuite Adapter connection configuration.
 The only prerequisite is ensuring that the Oracle NetSuite role you are using is set up with permissions for Token Based Authentication as per the Oracle NetSuite application requirements.
-See Prerequisites for Creating a Connection.
+See Prerequisites for the Token-Based Authentication Security Policy.